benlau/quickflux/README.md

 *AppDispatcher.dispatch(string name,object message)*

 Dispatch a message with name via the AppDispatcher.
+A "dispatched" signal will be emitted.
+Usually, direct connected slot function should be invoked immediately.
+But recursive call from slot functions will be processed differently.
+It will defer the signal emittion until the slot function is finished and go back to the top most dispatch() function in call tree.
+Such that the order of "dispatched" signal emission is in fast come, fast serve basis.

+*AppDispatcher.dispatched(string name,object message)[Signal]*

+Listeners should listen on this signal to get the latest dispatched message from AppDispatcher.

 AppListener
 -----------